 We’ve summarized a list of possible body dysmorphic disorder treatments below for your consideration.

 At the time of this publication, there is no singular, unanimously defined "cure" for body dysmorphic disorder.
 However, there are treatments that can lessen the symptoms you’re experiencing, possibly limiting their implication and role in your daily life.
 The two primary forms of treatment that have been found to be effective for some living with body dysmorphic disorder are SSRI medications and cognitive behavioral therapy.

-Most frequently, doctors suggest that you undergo both medication and psychotherapy treatment as a combined, concentrated effort.
-Medication can help abate some of the symptoms of body dysmorphic disorder while you are going through cognitive behavioral therapy.
-However, the therapy itself is what seems to have the most success in completely overcoming the disorder.
+Doctors might suggest that you undergo both medication and psychotherapy treatment as a combined, concentrated effort if you choose to seek treatment.
+This might be because medication-related intervention can help abate some of the symptoms of body dysmorphic disorder while you are going through cognitive behavioral therapy.

 Exposure And Ritual Prevention